mewanmadushaiit/PHP-shopingcart/README.md

 # PHP-shopingcart

+#  IMPORTANT----> please go through the readme but try to understand each code.it's very easy.

 information about how to built PHP shopping cart.That will be use full for beginners.I had written that code using my university tutorials knowledge/////////////////////////////////////////////////////////////